Enzodtz/atomize-vscode/README.md

 Get it from [this](https://nodnod.net/posts/inconsolata-dz/) link and then execute that file.

-### Then replace your settings.json with the repo's one
+### Add settings.json into your vscode

+It might be a little complicated to replace it if you already have a lot of settings, consider pasting it after your settings and fixing duplicates.
+We plan to fix this.
+Please take a look on [What's next session](#whats-next).

 ## What's next?

-Please notice that this is a starting project and has lot to improve.

 Our plan is to convert this into an extension, making it more easy to install.

-Feel free to open an issue or help adding more settings to the project.
+Feel free to open an issue or help adding more settings to the project, but notice that this is a starting project and has lot to improve.

+If you like this project, please consider giving a star to it to help it grow.